forgotten-pillar/fp-notes/content/sanctification/fanaticism.md

 publish: true
 title: Fanaticism
 description: Explore the delicate balance between spiritual passion and fanaticism.
 Uncover strategies to maintain authentic faith, avoid destructive extremes, and cultivate unity, mercy, and individual spiritual growth.
-fp-social-media: Are you walking the line between zealous faith and toxic rigidity?
-Discover how to keep your spiritual journey authentic, compassionate, and true. 🙏✨
+fp-social-media: People throw this label around often, but when you read this article, read it the spirit of self reflection, and not reflecting upon others.
+We need to guard ourselves against fanaticism
 tags:
 ---
 ## "Beware of fanaticism"